PEOPLE OF HOPE

 The Blue Gold: Water

 Challenge Of The 21st Century

-It is unthinkable in the 21st century to not have access to safe drinking water.
-Yet the WHO2 stated that in 2019, 2,1 billion people around the globe are lacking access to safe water at home and 785 million do not even live near a drinking water source.
-Among them, 206 million are further than 30 minutes away from the first drinking source and 144 million still collect untreated surface water from lakes, ponds, rivers, and streams.
-Rapid access to safe water is not just a comfort, it allows for more time for income-generating activities and education and essential component of a healthy diet.
-Unsafe water is a disaster, which leads to radical diminution of infant mortality and waterborne diseases.
-In the world, 829.000 people die every year from waterborne diseases, 297.000 of them are less than 5 years old.
+It is unthinkable in the 21st century not to have access to safe drinking water.
+Yet the WHO2 stated that in 2019, 2,1 billion people around the globe lacked access to safe water at home, and 785 million did not even live near a drinking water source.
+Among them, 206 million are further than 30 minutes away from the first drinking source, and 144 million still collect untreated surface water from lakes, ponds, rivers, and streams.
+Rapid access to safe water is not just a comfort; it allows for more time for income-generating activities and education, an essential component of a healthy diet.
+On the other hand, unsafe water is a disaster that radically diminishes infant mortality and waterborne diseases.
+In the world, 829.000 people die yearly from waterborne diseases, and 297.000 of them are less than five years old.
 Let's do something about it!